Compass rose designs

-Compass roses are an ideal map object to embellish for a unique map.
-They have a clear function and simple design that asks to be made more.
+Compass roses are an ideal embellishment for a unique map.
+They have a clear mapping function and have lots of possibilities for creativity.

-The only necessary function of a compass rose is to indicate the direction of north... whether an arrow or a line with an "N".
+The only necessary function of a compass rose is to indicate the compass directions of north, east, south, and west and can be as simple as an arrow or a line with an "N".

 Antique maps

-Antique maps decorated compass roses depending on the tastes of the times.
+Antique maps decorated compass roses using the tastes of the times.
+They were often very ornate.

 An important part of antique compass roses was the inclusion of the 16 cardinal and intercardinal directions.
-This was due to the tradition of maps as sea charts to find the way.
+This was due to the mapping tradition of sea charts to find the way.
 Accuracy of direction was important to early navigators.

 Many maps went even further to include rhumb lines making bearings easy to figure out.

-Modern maps have worked to simplify the extravagance of previous maps.
+Modern mapping methods have worked to simplify the extravagance of previous maps.
 Minimal design of simply the needed north arrow have become common.

 Modern cartographers have increased the frequency of leaving off north arrows for maps oriented north.